Understanding Elections

 - Level: Introductory

-- Format: Interactive lessons, examples, quiz
+- Format: Interactive lessons, examples and quiz

-- Focus: Election process, institutions, credibility, participation
+- Focus: Election process, institutions, credibility, participation and accountability

 About this course